raphael-jms/micro-orbiting/README.md

 - [ ] Create a damage simulation node
 - [ ] Find a solution to the jump of the angle for the MPC

+- [ ] Add normalization of the error again?

 - [x] how to load trajectories?